 If you are looking to build your dream home, you will need a great team of professionals to help you accomplish your goals.

-At a bare minimum, this will include an architect, a structural engineer, a contractor, electrician, plumber, and HVAC expert.
+At a bare minimum, this will include an architect, a structural engineer, a contractor, electrician, plumber, HVAC expert, and home inspector.

 Before you begin hiring professionals, it is a good idea to have a general idea of your goals starting with this question: